 If an interview is not canceled and the parent fails to show up, another interview may or may not be granted depending on circumstances; if the baby comes early it's one thing, blowing off an interview set less than 24 hours ago to go shopping at the mall is another story.

 It is now the end of March and I need daycare to begin in August.
 What should I do?
 I am unable to hold an already open space for free, However you do have some options.

-Option 1 - Check back in Late May/Early June to see if I have another spot available (or to see if one opened)
+Option 1 - Check back in Early June to see if I have another spot available (or to see if one opened)